atharvashedge237/resumaker/README.md

 - **State Isolation**: The text modification pipeline is stateless.
 It overwrites tailored_resume.tex and tailored_resume.pdf during every subsequent execution cycle.
 It does not natively store transaction histories or versioning records for individual job entries out of the box.

 - **Template Coupling**: The underlying system instruction prompt is highly optimized for the structural custom commands embedded inside your custom layout style (\\resumeSubheading, \\\resumeItem).
 Swapping to an entirely different LaTeX template structure without adjusting the system instructions can lead to text extraction errors.

-- **Escaping Constraints**: LLM token generation can occasionally struggle to correctly parse and escape internal punctuation marks required by the compiler.
-While characters like % are actively monitored and handled by system constraints, exotic inline math sequences or raw symbols can lead to unexpected compilation failures.

 - **Local Binary Dependency**: The application requires an active, heavy background installation of a local system package (pdflatex).
 It cannot operate as a purely portable or platform-independent cloud script without being containerized into an isolated runtime environment (e.g., Docker).